iobroker-community-adapters/ioBroker.plex/README.md

 ### API settings
 Once Tautulli is installed, open the _Settings_ page from Tautulli dashboard and navigate to _Web Interface_.
 Scroll down to the _API_ section and make sure ```Enable API``` is checked.
 Copy the ```API key``` and enter it in the ioBroker.tautulli settings.
 Furthermore, add the Tautulli IP address and port to allow API communication.

+## What is Tautulli (optional)
+[Tautulli is a 3rd party application](https://tautulli.com/#about) that you can run alongside your Plex Media Server to monitor activity and track various statistics.
+Most importantly, these statistics include what has been watched, who watched it, when and where they watched it, and how it was watched.
+All statistics are presented in a nice and clean interface with many tables and graphs, which makes it easy to brag about your server to everyone else.

+This adapter connects to the [Tautulli API](https://github.com/Tautulli/Tautulli/blob/master/API.md) and also receives webhook events from both Tautulli and Plex (the latter requires Plex Pass).

 ## Changelog